By Marc Nahum - Sr. Program Manager | Microsoft Intune

 Apple Configurator 2 - "Define an MDM Server" menu with the warning text: “Unable to verify the enrollment URL”.

 Select the one with the Microsoft or Azure name on the list (this should be appleconfigurator2.manage.microsoft.com or portal.azure.com or endpoint.microsoft.com)

 Authenticate to ABM/ASM with an account with the “Device Enrollment Manager” role assigned.

 Apple Configurator 2 - Sign in to Apple School Manager or Apple Business Manager menu.

 If you didn’t up the organization name, you’ll need to do that next.
 That Organization name will be displayed on the device.

 The iOS setup assistant steps selected on the next screen are not important as they will be defined in Intune later.

-Next, select the Network Profile previously created and, when prompted, enter your local password to initiate the process.
+Select the Network Profile previously created and, when prompted, enter your local password to initiate the process.

 You now need to assign it to Intune in the ABM/ASM console.
-By default, it’s assigned to an MDM server configuration named “Apple Configurator 2”:

 Note: You can manually synchronize the devices from ABM/ASM to Intune at a maximum frequency of every 15 minutes.